cbg-ethz/cojac/README.md

 ## Description

 The _cojac_ package comprises a set of command-line tools to analyse co-occurrence of mutations on amplicons.
-It is useful, for example, for finding viral variants of concern in environmental samples, and has been designed to scan for the SARS-CoV-2 variants [B.1.1.7](https://virological.org/t/preliminary-genomic-characterisation-of-an-emergent-sars-cov-2-lineage-in-the-uk-defined-by-a-novel-set-of-spike-mutations/563) and [501.V2](https://doi.org/10.1101%2F2020.12.21.20248640) in wastewater samples.
+It is useful, for example, for finding viral variants of concern in environmental samples, and has been designed to scan for the SARS-CoV-2 variants [B.1.1.7](https://virological.org/t/preliminary-genomic-characterisation-of-an-emergent-sars-cov-2-lineage-in-the-uk-defined-by-a-novel-set-of-spike-mutations/563) and [501.V2](https://doi.org/10.1101%2F2020.12.21.20248640) in wastewater samples, as analyzed jointly by [ETH Zurich](https://bsse.ethz.ch/news-and-events/d-bsse-news/2021/01/sars-cov-2-variants-detected-in-wastewater-samples.html), [EPFL](https://actu.epfl.ch/news/covid-19-using-wastewater-to-track-the-pandemic/) and [Eawag](https://www.eawag.ch/en/department/sww/projects/sars-cov2-in-wastewater/).

 The analysis requires the whole amplicon to be covered by sequencing read pairs.
 It currently works at the level of aligned reads, but [we plan](#upcoming-features) to be able to adjust confidence scores based on local (window) haplotypes (as generated, e.g., by [ShoRAH](https://github.com/cbg-ethz/shorah), [doi:10.1186/1471-2105-12-119](https://doi.org/10.1186/1471-2105-12-119)).